jjarokergc/jj-dokuwiki/README.md

 # Puppet Module for Dokuwiki

+## Repositories
+The development repository is located at: https://gitlab.jaroker.org

+A mirror repository is pushed to: https://github.com/jjarokergc/puppet-webtrees

 ## Architecture
-This dokuwiki application is hosted by NGINX and is designed to be behind a reverse proxy.
-The reverse proxy provides SSL offloading.
+This dokuwiki application is hosted with NGINX and is designed to be behind a reverse proxy.
+The reverse proxy provides SSL offloading and a ModSecurity firewall.

+The puppet module uses hiera for data lookup, which specifies source location (and version) for downloading, database configuration, nginx configuration and php setup.

 ## Requirements
 Puppetfile.r10k